johnmugisa/PyBOP/README.md

 Step 5: Convert the overpotential results from JSON to Parquet for efficient storage and analysis.

-# Part two
+# Part two in the notebook

-The second part extends PyBoP for non-intrusive parameterization.
-It fits multiple pulses across the SOC range with per-pulse updates, and lets users select which pulses to fit.
+This part contains an extension of PyBoP to fit multiple pulses across the SOC range with per-pulse updates (soc) and lets users select which pulses to fit.

  Outputs include: